rickosborne/wp-watermark-imgix-php/README.md

 It hooks the WP attachment API to watch as files are uploaded and resized, then runs each through imgix's [watermark](https://docs.imgix.com/apis/url/watermark/mark) API, downloading them and updating the metadata before the CDN uploader plugin sees the files.

+## How is it installed?

+You don't.
+The source is here for posterity, not for production.

 ## History

 I use WordPress for [my blog](https://rickosborne.org/blog/).